-The 2017-2018 monitoring programmes for irrigation water permits comprised a range of various components, including liaison with consent holders, site inspections, water take data collection, residual flow monitoring, water quality analysis, data review and compliance assessments.
+The 2018-2019 monitoring programmes for irrigation water permits comprised a range of various components, including liaison with consent holders, site inspections, water take data collection, residual flow monitoring, water quality analysis, data review and compliance assessments.
 The specific range of monitoring carried out in relation to each consent is dictated by the water source, weather and flow conditions and system design.
 Irrigation began as early as October for the majority of famers, due to low rainfall and strong winds drying out the soils.
-Many farmers were required to turn off their systems in December as river levels dropped below their consented cut-off points.
-Rainfall did start to fall regularly from January 2018, allowing river levels to rise, which then meant farmers could start to irrigate if there was any benefit to do so, but in some cases it was too little too late.
-Irrigation was over by the end of February.
+Many farmers were required to turn off their systems in

+December as river levels dropped below their consented cut-off points.
+Rainfall started to fall regularly from mid-January 2019, allowing river levels to rise, which then meant farmers could start to irrigate if there was any benefit to do so.
+Irrigation was over, for the most, by the end of March.